devkryzalid/ecosystem-energy-2022/wp-content/plugins/wicked-folders-pro/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 2.18.10 (December 30, 2021) =
+* Fix database queries that were not properly protected

+= 2.18.9 (December 29, 2021) =
+* Add additional sanitization and escaping to improve security
+* Remove old code and files for legacy folder pages

+= 2.18.8 (December 28, 2021) =
+* Add additional sanitization and escaping to improve security

+= 2.18.7 (December 28, 2021) =
+* Fix PHP warning that can occur if get_current_screen does not return an instance of WP_Screen
+* Add support for Woody Code Snippets
+* Fix unsanitized value that could lead to a SQL injection

+= 2.18.6 (October 26, 2021) =
+* Revert changes made for Polylang in 2.18.5 to fix items not displaying in folders when Polylang is active

+= 2.18.5 (October 25, 2021) =
+* Fix folders sometimes displaying items from all languages when using Polylang
+* Load full version of Select2 to avoid conflicts with plugins that use options only available in full version
+* Only enqueue plugin scripts and styles when needed

 = 2.18.4 (July 15, 2021) =
 * Add `wicked_folders_construct_screen_state` filter to allow folder screen state to be overridden